I've learned many things over the past thirty years and some lessons play out in my mind over and over.

 • Technology is rarely a deciding factor.
 Sub-optimal technology choices often succeed.
 Projects fail mostly from improper business requirements, poor funding, political conflicts or personal weakness, not from bits or bytes.

 • People have finite mental bandwidth.
-They will usually conserve bandwidth by delegating"thinking" to a 3rd party that they trust.
+They will usually conserve bandwidth by delegating "thinking" to a trusted 3rd party.
 How is that working out with the MSM in 2022? :)

 • Many software folks care little about software.
 They care about money but make poor decisions because they don't grasp implications.
-Others care too much and find a reason to code even when it's counterproductive.
+Others care too much and churn out code even when it's counterproductive.
 They like complexity or mystical powers.
 You should avoid both if you want to deliver a product.

 • Be wary of motives and pre-existing conflicts.
 I was misled or blindsided in about half of my contracts.

 • Envy - I've had a few people go to extraordinary lengths to derail my career but I outlasted most of them.
 I was google-bombed from 2002 to 2004 but I put up Realmeme.com in 2004 to foil it.
-Kurt's dead now and I had the last laugh.
+Kurt's dead now and I'm not.

 • Projects have a natural outcome, whether it's to succeed, fail, or twist endlessly in the wind.
 You can force a different outcome but it's risk and effort and maybe you shouldn't.